samchutter02/samchutter02/README.md

 ## 🤝 Let's Connect

 Feel free to reach out via email or text about collaboration, co-projects, or job opportunities.
-I’m always excited to work on innovative tech and meaningful problem-solving.
+I’m always excited to work on personally meaningful tech and empathetic problem-solving.